MisterTarock/Ultracar/README.md

 # Ultracar
-## Ai Automated vehicule goal
+## Ai Automated vehicle goal

 * First step is to set the optimal way to acquire enough information and process them
 * In the second step we'll look on the way to set an algorithm and improve it
-* The final goal is to be able to complete one lap around the circuit suggest in the Udacity simulation.
+* The final goal is to be able to complete one lap around the circuit suggests in the Udacity simulation.

 ## How to generate some data before training
 * create a folder "data" in the Ultracar directory